201 KAR 15:110. Funeral establishment criteria.

 Section 8.
 Transferability.
 (1) Establishment licenses shall not be transferable.

-(2) If a sale, lease, relocation, or name change occurs:
+(2) If a sale or lease occurs:

 (a) The existing establishment license may remain in force by mutual consent of the parties for a period of thirty (30) days or until the next regularly scheduled board meeting, whichever comes first.